-Women in this study not able to get pregnant include women who:
+Women in this study should not be able to get pregnant.
+You may take part in this study provided that you:

-- Have had their uterus removed (documented) - Have had both fallopian tubes removed (documented) - Have had both ovaries removed (documented) - Have not had a period for at least 12 months in a row with no other medical cause.
+- Have had your uterus removed (documented) - Have had both fallopian tubes removed (documented) - Have had both ovaries removed (documented) - Have not had a period for at least 12 months in a row with no other medical cause.
 You must have a blood hormone level confirming that you cannot get pregnant